 We are taking a systems approach to vaccine development that is rooted in science and driven by first principles.
 This approach, which integrates nanotechnology, materials science, immunology, clinical science, and social science, will transform the design and manufacture of vaccines and enable rapid commercialization by encompassing bench-to-bedside considerations from the earliest stages of conceptualization.

 Our systems framework is based on five tightly integrated research thrusts:

 Thrust 4: Scale-up, cGMP (current Good Manufacturing Practice) devices, and clinical testing

 Thrust 5: Global deployability and economic analysis

-These thrusts will be integrated to design nanovaccines against respiratory infections, tropical diseases, neurodegenerative disorders, cancer, and veterinary diseases.
+These thrusts will be integrated to design nanovaccines against respiratory infections, tropical diseases, neurodegenerative disorders, cancer, diseases and conditions related to aging, and veterinary diseases.
 Our research will fill major gaps in basic research on vaccines and pre-clinical studies that lay the foundation for clinical trials.